Setup & Configuration

 Klyve follows a “Bring Your Own Key” (BYOK) model.
 You pay your provider directly; Klyve acts as the secure orchestration layer.

-- Navigate to File > Settings.
+- Navigate to File > Settings > LLM Service Configuration.

 The “Chain of Thought” Strategy